 On the second row of controls, you'll see stamps, shapes, and a scrolling view of your drawing presets.
 Select a preset to use it, and tap again to edit it, move it, or delete it.
 Tap the + button on the right-hand side of this area to create a new preset.

-On the right-hand side of the screen, you'll find the text tool, which you can learn more about below, and the eraser tool.
-Tap the eraser tool once to select it and remove annotations by dragging your finger over them, or tap a second time to clear all of the annotations on a page.
-You can also tap and hold the eraser icon at any time to clear the page.
+In the next section over, you'll see controls for adding text annotations, erasing certain annotations, or clearing the entire page.